ethereum/consensus-specs/specs/deneb/p2p-interface.md

 No more than `MAX_REQUEST_BLOB_SIDECARS` may be requested at a time.

 `BlobSidecarsByRoot` is primarily used to recover recent blobs (e.g. when receiving a block with a transaction whose corresponding blob is missing).
-In addition, it is possible to retrieve recent blobs by quering the Execution Layer via `engine_getBlobsV1` engine API method.
+In addition, it is possible to retrieve recent blobs by querying the Execution Layer via `engine_getBlobsV1` engine API method.

 The response MUST consist of zero or more `response_chunk`.
 Each _successful_ `response_chunk` MUST contain a single `BlobSidecar` payload.